Ricmoncar/ricmoncar/README.md

 **🎨 Graphic Design**

-- 🧑‍🎨I'm passionate for art and all-things-creating.
+- 🧑‍🎨 I'm truly passionate for art and all-things-creating.
 You can see some of my works in my portfolio: [WIP LINK]

 - ⚔️ I'm also very interested in novels and fantasy-inspired RPs.